Choltz95/chesterholtz.me/_posts/2015-7-7-micro_lisp_interpreter.md

 My [Micro Lisp][3] is an interpreter that supports function invocation, lambdas, lets, ifs, numbers, strings, a few JavaScript library functions, and lists.
 I wrote it over a weekend in about 150 lines of JavaScript, and also included a number of simple and more complex test cases.
 The code for the project can be found on my [github][3], while one can test a deployed version [here][4].
 It is recommended, however, to clone yourself a copy directly from the repository and open index.html in your browser locally.

-There are two important parts to an interpreter: the `parsing component` and the `evaluation component`.
+There are two important parts to consider when writting an interpreter: `parsing` and `evaluation`.
 When we parse a Lisp expression, we take the code typed by the programmer and transform  it into a representation that we can traverse and evaluate.
 Evaluation refers to the procedure of processing this structure according to the symantic rules of Lisp and returning a result.

 Traditionally, the parsing process is separated into two parts: the `tokenizer` and the `AST assembler`.